 Having completed my first solo wild camped trail, I have rather ambitiously begun this Camps section, in which you can follow (or not) my attempts to conquer my fears and become experienced at wild camping.

-I hope this method may be helpful to some of my readers.
+I hope these methods may be helpful to some of my readers.

 Anyway, my personal experience has led me to believe that we should not put pressure on people who are afraid of outdoor situations.
 Fear is natural and inevitable at certain times and in certain situations.
 The truth is that many outdoors people have had experiences which have made them afraid, and it is much more helpful to people with less experience if we can be honest with ourselves and eachother about this.
 After all, fear performs a necessary function, keeping our senses alert and sharpening our survival instincts.